scholer/sublime_logging_control/README.md

 ## What this plugin is not
 This plugin is not intended to grab *all* console output and save it to a file.
 That functionality is provided by e.g. the [SublimeLog](https://packagecontrol.io/packages/SublimeLog) plugin.
-*The difference:* sublime_logging focuses exclusively on logging messages via the standard python logging library.
+*The difference:* Logging Control focuses exclusively on logging messages via the standard python logging library.
-Using the logging library, the developers does not have to worry about whether producing a debug/info message will flood the user's console.
-The developer can produce as many logging messages as might be needed, but reserve use of print() to when
+Using the logging library developers does not have to worry about whether producing a debug/info message will flood the user's console.
+The developer can produce as many logging messages as he/she thinks is needed, but reserve use of print() to when the developer actually wants to display a message to the user's console.
 The user can choose to direct all logging messages to a file, keeping the console output clean.
 The user can also choose to output logging messages to the console on a as-needed basis (or permanently, if the user likes to see what is going on all the time).

-Sublime_logging is also not intended to control logging of user input.
+Logging Control is also not intended to control logging of *user input*.
 User-invoked commands and key-presses can be controlled with the [Verbose](https://packagecontrol.io/packages/Verbose) plugin, or switched on/off directly through the log_* API methods.